 Renée Ridgway

-Renée Ridgway contributes to research on digital sovereignty, emphasizing contextual problem-solving strategies.
+Renée Ridgway of Aarhus University contributed to discussions on digital sovereignty problem-solving strategies.

 Robin Preiß